Make-School-Courses/MOB-1.1-Introduction-to-Swift/Lessons/03-Arrays-Loops-Dictionaries/README.md

 <!-- v -->

-Sometimes we don't weed the loop constant, we just want to run a block of code certain number of times.
+Sometimes we don't need the loop constant, we just want to run a block of code certain number of times.

 ```swift
 for _ in 0..count{